Sean Fitzharris

-Sean Fitzharris (born 13 October 1991, in Greenock) is a Scottish football player, who plays for East Kilbride in the Lowland Football League.
+Sean Fitzharris (born 13 October 1991) is a Scottish footballer who plays for East Kilbride in the Lowland Football League.
 Fitzharris came through the youth academies of both halves of the Old Firm, Rangers and Celtic.

 Club career

 Rangers

 Fitzharris started his youth career at Rangers and played for their under-13, under-14 and under-15 teams before moving to Celtic, where he played for their under-17 and under-19 age groups.

 Celtic

 Fitzharris started his career with Celtic, before signing for Greenock Morton on loan after scoring a double against them in a training game at the Lennoxtown training centre.

 Fitzharris has featured in Celtic's first team, taking part as a substitute in a friendly victory over Chris Sutton's Lincoln City to help lift the John Reames Memorial Trophy.
 Fitzharris was a member of the under-19s League and Cup double winning team in season 2009–10 scoring the winning goal in the cup final against Rangers at Hampden Park.
 He was released at the end of the 2010–11 season.